1hedu/pyCryptoChart2Wav/README.md

 ## ✨ Features

-- PNG → waveform extraction based only on the DEXSCREENER chart’s blue color (#2962FF by default)
+- PNG → waveform extraction based only on the DEXSCREENER chart’s blue color (#2962FF by default)[NOTE: to work on another chart with a different color line, you must update this hex color value]
 - Baseline (dashed center line) auto-detected
 - Missing data automatically interpolated
 - Loop-safe output